Piccadilly Circus tube station: Artwork

 In 2016, Art on the Underground commissioned artists Langlands & Bell to create an artwork to commemorate Frank Pick, the former CEO of London Transport, on the 75th anniversary of his death.
 The artwork Beauty < Immortality is located in a prominent place on the wall of the ticket hall, with a Frank Pick tube roundel and bronze lettering in Johnston – a typeface commissioned by Pick in 1915, which is still used across the London transport network today.

 Future

 Piccadilly Circus is a proposed stop on the Chelsea-Hackney Line, also known as the Crossrail 2.
 It would be between Victoria and Tottenham Court Road stations.
 Effectively a new station would have to be built under the existing levels, possibly as part of a major overhaul of the existing buildings.
 However, there will only be a stop at Piccadilly Circus if the Chelsea-Hackney Line is part of the London Underground network and not part of the National Rail network.
 This is the same situation with many stations on the proposed route in Central London.

 Connections

-London Buses routes 6, 9, 12, 14, 19, 38, 88, 94, 139, 159, 453 and night routes N3, N9, N15, N18, N19, N38, N97, N109, N113 and N136 serve the station.
+London Buses day and night routes serve the station.